K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

 \section{Coarse PDO calculus}

 Index theory deals with what is usually called `elliptic' operators.
 These are some kind of bounded (`zero order') operators, invertible modulo some kind of `negative order' operators.
 In the simplest case, one has a compact manifold $X$ and a representation of $C(X)$ in a Hilbert space $H=L^2(X)$. `Zero order' operators are bounded operators on $H$ which commute with the action of $C(X)$ modulo $\K(H)$, `negative order' operators are just compact operators.
-If $X$ is locally compact, the requirement for `zero order' operators is the same: commutation with the action of $C_0(X)$ modulo $\K(H)$. `Negative order' operators $T$ are those which satisfy the condition: $T\cdot C_0(X)\subset \K(H)$.
+If $X$ is locally compact, the requirement for `zero order' operators is the same: commutation with the action of $C_0(X)$ modulo $\K(H)$. `Negative order' operators $T$ are those which satisfy the conditions: $T\cdot C_0(X)\subset \K(H)$ and $C_0(X)\cdot T\subset \K(H)$.
+(So `negative order' operators are exactly what was called `locally compact' operators in definition 2.3.)
 Index theory seeks invariants of operators of `zero order' modulo `negative order'.
 There is an obvious similarity with the basic $KK$-theory (cf. \cite{Ka88}, definition 2.1).

-We will use this scheme (`zero order' modulo `negative order' operators) in our coarse PDO calculus.
+We will use this scheme (`zero order' modulo `negative order' operators) in our coarse pseudo-differential (PDO) calculus.
 This calculus will correspond to the H\" ormander $\rho=1,\delta=0$ PDO calculus.
 In fact, H\" ormander discussed such kind of `simple' PDO calculus in \cite{Hor} at the end of subsection 2.1, but based on his definition of PDOs.
-Our approach is different and aimed at simplifying as much as possible the definition of a PDO for zero order operators.
+Our approach is different and aimes at simplifying as much as possible the definition of a PDO for zero order operators.

 There are positive and negative sides of this approach.
-On the positive side, many proofs get simpler.
+On the positive side, the whole PDO theory gets much simpler.
 On the negative side, this approach is not very convenient in treating differential operators and their parametrices.
 But when necessary, one can always shift back to H\" ormander's approach which is perfectly compatible with the coarse one that we propose.

 Our coarse PDO theory uses the operator integration of section 2.
 In all constructions, the Riemannian metric of the manifold and a Hermitian metric on vector bundles will play an important role.